metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 # VERSION

-Version 1.0
+Version 2.1

 # SYNOPSIS

+This module detects and
+decodes QR code(s) in an input image.

-This module provides a Perl interface to the OpenCV/WeChat QR code decoder via XS code.
+It provides a Perl interface to the C++ OpenCV/WeChat QR code decoder via XS code.
 OpenCV/WeChat library uses CNN (Convolutional Neural Networks) to do this with pre-trained models.
+It works quite well.

-This module has been tested by myself with OpenCV v4.5.5, v4.8.1 and Perl v5.32, v5.38 on
+This module has been tested with OpenCV v4.5.5, v4.8.1, v4.9 and Perl v5.32, v5.38 on
 Linux.
 But check the CPANtesters matrix on the left for all the tests done on this module (although tests may be sparse and rare because of the OpenCV dependency).

-The library is relatively successful even for rotated codes.
-It remains to be tested on the minimum size of the code images (60px in my case).
+The OpenCV/WeChat library is relatively successful even for non-orthogonally rotated codes.
+It remains to be tested fully on the minimum size of the code images.
+60px was the minimum size with my tests.
+See section ["TESTING THE QR CODE DETECTION ALGORITHM"](#testing-the-qr-code-detection-algorithm) for more details.
-In producing test images with software like the [GIMP](https://www.gimp.org/), one should be aware of the distortions caused by transforms such as scale and rotation to the final QR code images, rotation in particular.
-Add certain enhancements to the final image to "look good" and the resultant image looks like QR code but it is not.
-Failure of the
-library on such artificially produced images would be somehow expected.
-Instead I would test with images which have been scanned with a QR code image attached to them in random angles.
-This is my use case afterall: scanned images with a glued-in QR code tag so that my systems would archive it straight from the scanner into the right database table.

 Here is some code to get you started:

-    # this ensures that both input params can contain utf8 strings
-    # but also results (somehow but beyond me)
     use Image::DecodeQR::WeChat;

+    # decode QR image with convenient "named" params
+    my $ret = Image::DecodeQR::WeChat::detect_and_decode_qr({
+        # these are required
+        'input' => 'input.jpg',
+        # optional with defaults:
+        # specify a different models dir
+        #'modelsdir' => '...',
+        # dump results to file(s) whose name
+        # is prepended by param 'outbase'
+        #'outbase' => 'outs',
+        # set this to 1 to also dump images of
+        # QR codes detected as well text files with
+        # payload and bounding box coordinates
+        #'dumpqrimagestofile' => 0,
+        # use OpenCV's GUI image viewer to display
+        # this needs a non-headless OS and OpenCV highgui
+        #'graphicaldisplayresult'' => 0,
+        #'verbosity' => 0,
+    });
+    die "failed" unless $ret;

+    # we got back an array-of-2-arrays
+    # * one contains the QR-code-text (called payload)
+    # * one contains bounding boxes, one for each payload
+    # we have as many payloads and bounding boxes as
+    # are the QR-codes detected (some may have been skipped)

+    # the number of QR code images found in the input
+    # NOTE: the returned array will contain
+    # just 2 empty arrays if no QR code was detected
-    # this will be fixed, right now params are hardoded in XS code
+    # so this is the right way:
+    my $num_qr_codes_detected = scalar @$payloads;

+    my ($payloads, $boundingboxes) = @$ret;
+    for (0..$#$payloads){
+      print "Payload got: '".$payloads->[$_]
+        ."' bbox: @{$boundingboxes->[$_]}"
+        .".\n";
+    }

+    # Alternatively, a less convenient method to
+    # decode a QR code is via the XS sub.
+    # It requires that all parameters be specified
+    # unlike detect_and_decode_qr() which uses
+    # "named" parameters  with defaults.
-    my $ret = Image::DecodeQR::WeChat::decode_xs(
+    my $ret = Image::DecodeQR::WeChat::detect_and_decode_qr_xs(
         # the input image containing one or more QR-codes
         'an-input-image.png',